 If you’re looking to begin your college search, or already have firm plans of what you’d like to study, any of these schools would be a great place to start.
 Each of the colleges listed here provides the best possible student experience either on campus or online.

 We know that finding the best school to fit your unique needs is a huge challenge.
 For that reason, we work hard to develop lists of the best schools based on the characteristics most important for you.
-Whether that be cost of attendance, student success, resources available, flexibility of schedule, or any other number of important factors, we’ve got you covered.
+Whether that be the cost of attendance, student success, resources available, the flexibility of schedule, or any other number of important factors, we’ve got you covered.
 For more information about our ranking process and to find lists of schools based on specific characteristics, check out our methodology page.

 If your school isn’t on this list but deserves consideration for an updated version, please contact us today.
-We’re always looking for the best schools across the country, providing the best online education for students of all walks of life.
+We’re always looking for the best schools across the country, providing the best online education for students from all walks of life.

 Be sure to check out our other resources for online students!